KennethMathari/MoneySwift/README.md

 >

 ## APK File
-The APK file is [here](https://drive.google.com/file/d/1lMT8AHoYianNO-YPlqPIT8s3kMHBPhtn/view?usp=drive_link)
+The app APK can be found from the latest successful action on the [GitHub Actions](https://github.com/KennethMathari/MoneySwift/actions) tab